Karen Daniel, Co-Legal Director

 Rob Warden, Executive Director

 Karen L. Daniel joined the Center on Wrongful Convictions in 2000.
 She is a graduate of Harvard Law School and a former supervising attorney at the Illinois Office of the State Appellate Defender.
 During her tenure at Northwestern, Ms. Daniel has successfully represented numerous clients in state and federal court proceedings and before the Governor’s clemency board, achieving exonerations in both DNA and non-DNA cases.
-She also serves as Clinical Professor of Law and directs the Women’s Project of the Center on Wrongful Convictions.
-Her clients have included Michael Evans, exonerated of murder and child rape after serving 27 years in prison; Dana Holland, the victim of two separate wrongful convictions; former death row inmate Randy Steidl; Julie Rea Harper, acquitted on retrial of the murder of her beloved son; Robert Wilson, whose accuser recanted her identification of Wilson after a federal judge granted him a new trial; Alan Beaman, a college student whose wrongful conviction of his girlfriend was overturned by the Illinois Supreme Court; Maurice Patterson, freed after serving 8 years for a murder he did not commit; and Daniel, Taylor, who was falsely accused of a double murder at age 17 despite being in police custody at the time of the crime.
+She also serves as Clinical Professor of Law and directs Center on Wrongful Convictions Women's Project.
+Her clients have included Michael Evans, exonerated of murder and child rape after serving 27 years in prison; Dana Holland, the victim of two separate wrongful convictions; former death row inmate Randy Steidl; Julie Rea Harper, acquitted on retrial of the murder of her beloved son; Robert Wilson, whose accuser recanted her identification of Wilson after a federal judge granted him a new trial; Alan Beaman, a college student whose wrongful conviction of his girlfriend was overturned by the Illinois Supreme Court; Maurice Patterson, freed after serving 8 years for a murder he did not commit; Kristine Bunch, an Indiana resident whose wrongful conviction of murdering her son resulted from bad fire science evidence; Daniel Taylor, who was falsely accused of a double murder at age 17 despite being in police custody at the time of the crime; and Christopher Coleman, who spent more than 19 years in prison before the the Illinois Supreme Court overturned his conviction based on new evidence of innocence.

 Steven Drizin is a Clinical Professor at Northwestern Law School where he has been on the faculty since 1991.
-He is also the Assistant Director of the Bluhm Legal Clinic, and since March 2004, has been serving as a member of the renowned Center on Wrongful Convictions.
-At the Center, Professor Drizin's research interests involve the study of false confessions and his policy work focuses on supporting efforts around the country to require law enforcement agencies to electronically record custodial interrogations.
-He also writes a blog on the subject of false confessions and police interrogations and has lectured and published widely on these topics.
+He is also the Assistant Dean of the Bluhm Legal Clinic, and since March 2004, he has been a member of the Center on Wrongful Convictions.
+At the Center, Professor Drizin's research interests involve the study of false confessions, and his policy work focuses on supporting efforts around the country to require law enforcement agencies to electronically record custodial interrogations.

 Prior to coming to the Center, Dolores managed a law firm in Chicago.
 A graduate of the University of Illinois in Champaign-Urbana, she was a newspaper reporter for many years.
 In 1985 she met William Heirens, incarcerated for 66 years before his recent death, and began to advocate for his release.
-This led to the publication of her first book, William Heirens: His Day in Court, and, the following year, A Killing Day, the story of Florida's Aileen Wuornos.
-Subsequently, Heirens became a client of the Center.
+This led to the publication of her first book, William Heirens: His Day in Court, and, the following year, On a Killing Day: The Bizarre Story of Convicted Murderer Aileen 'Lee' Wuornos.

 In the late 1990s, Dolores was a member of the steering committee for the National Conference on Wrongful Convictions and the Death Penalty, which led to the formation of the Center on Wrongful Convictions.

-Andrea Lewis joined the Center on Wrongful Convictions in October of 2013 as a Clinical Fellow.
-She focuses on the Women’s Project, assisting in the representation of incarcerated women with claims of actual innocence, research and public education efforts.
-Prior to joining the Women’s Project, Andrea was an associate in the Labor and Employment practice area at Vedder Price P.C. in Chicago where she represented clients in state and federal matters as well as working on pro bono projects.
-Andrea is a 2011 graduate of Northwestern University School of Law and former Center on Wrongful Convictions student.
+Andrea Lewis joined the Center on Wrongful Convictions in October 2013 as a Clinical Fellow.
+She focuses on the Women’s Project, assisting in the representation of incarcerated women with claims of actual innocence, research, and public education efforts.
+Prior to joining the Women’s Project, Andrea was an associate in the Labor and Employment practice area at Vedder Price P.C. in Chicago, where she represented clients in state and federal matters as well as working on pro bono projects.
+Andrea is a 2011 graduate of Northwestern University School of Law and a former Center on Wrongful Convictions student.

 Assistant Director Jennifer Linzer began her association with the Center as a volunteer in January 2001 and became the Assistant Director the following August.
-Her duties include event planning and coordination for the Center's fundraising benefits, management of Center budgets and web site, photography for publications and various other duties related to the Center's day-to-day operations.
+Her duties include photography for publications and various other duties related to the Center's day-to-day operations.

 Senior Staff Attorney Jane Raley represented hundreds of indigent felony defendants as an assistant Illinois appellate defender from 1982 until 1997, winning reversals in appellate courts throughout the state and in the Illinois Supreme Court.